kitsec-labs/kitsec-core/README.md

 - **Enumerate**: A powerful subdomain active and passive enumeration tool that scrapes.
 - **Raid**: A modular tool to help you test your web applications against intruding.
 - **Portscan**: A tool to help you scan ports.
+- **Snake**: A tool to inspire your while something compiles in parallel.
+As of now, we have Snake!

 ### 🛣️ Roadmap